Structure of connected nested automorphism groups: Introduction

 \section{Introduction}

-The cornerstone of the structure theory of algebraic groups, the Lie--Kolchin triangularization theorem, states that any unipotent subgroup of a matrix group $\mathrm{GL}_n(\CC)$ is conjugated to a subgroup of upper triangular matrices.
-Automorphism groups of algebraic varieties, as a natural generalization of linear groups, present a complex and less explored domain.
-In particular, the notion of triangular automorphisms is introduced only for the affine space, and there exist unipotent subgroups non-triangularizable by conjugations.
+The cornerstone of the structure theory of algebraic groups, the Lie--Kolchin triangularization theorem, states that any unipotent subgroup of a matrix group $\mathrm{GL}_n(\CC)$ is conjugate to a subgroup of upper triangular matrices.
+Automorphism groups of algebraic varieties are a natural generalization of linear groups, yet their structure is significantly more complex and far less understood.
+In particular, the notion of triangular automorphisms is defined only for the affine space, and there exist unipotent subgroups that are not triangularizable by conjugation.
 We generalize this notion to an arbitrary affine variety so that an analogue of the Lie--Kolchin theorem holds.

 Let $X$ be an irreducible affine algebraic variety over an algebraically closed field $\K$ of characteristic zero.
-Its automorphism group $\Aut(X)$ enjoys the structure and topology of an ind-group.
-Roughly speaking, an ind-group is an infinite-dimensional analogue of an algebraic group, e.g., see \cite{FK}.
+The group $\Aut(X)$ of regular automorphisms of $X$ carries the structure and topology of an ind-group.
+An ind-group is, informally, an infinite-dimensional analogue of an algebraic group; see~\cite{FK} for a precise treatment.
 Recall that a subgroup $G \subset \Aut(X)$ is called \emph{nested} if it admits a countable ascending filtration by algebraic subgroups $G_i$.

-If all the $G_i$ are unipotent, then $G$ is also called unipotent.
+The notion of unipotent subgroup can be naturally extended to an abstract subgroup of $\Aut(X)$.
+Namely, we call an element $g\in\Aut(X)$ \emph{unipotent} if it is contained in a subgroup of $\Aut(X)$ isomorphic to the additive group of the field $\G_a:=(\K,+)$; we call a subgroup $G\subset\Aut(X)$ \emph{unipotent} if it consists of unipotent elements.

-In the case of $X=\AA^n$ there is a distinguished \emph{de Jonqui\`eres} subgroup of triangular automorphisms of $\AA^n$.
+In the case of $X=\AA^n$, there is a distinguished \emph{de Jonqui\`eres} subgroup of triangular automorphisms of $\AA^n$.
 Its unipotent radical is as follows:

-This radical has the following remarkable maximality property. \begin{theorem}[{\cite[Theorem D]{KZ}}] Let $U \subset \Aut(\AA^n)$ be a nested unipotent subgroup.
-If~$U$ has a dense orbit on $\AA^n$, then $U$ is conjugate to a subgroup of $\mathrm{Jonq}(n)_u$. \end{theorem} We establish a similar property for an arbitrary affine variety $X$ and a nested unipotent subgroup of $\Aut(X)$ that does not necessarily act with a dense orbit.
-To do so, we introduce the notion of a (unipotent) \emph{dJ-like} subgroup, a short version of the \emph{de Jonqui\`eres-like} subgroup.
-The group $\Jonq(n)_u$ is a particular case of a dJ-like subgroup.
+This radical has the following remarkable property. \begin{theorem}[{\cite[Theorem D]{KZ}}] Let $U \subset \Aut(\AA^n)$ be a nested unipotent subgroup.
+If~$U$ has a dense orbit on $\AA^n$, then $U$ is conjugate to a subgroup of $\Jonq_u(n,\K)$. \end{theorem}

-We show in Theorem~\ref{th:U-dJ} that a nested unipotent subgroup $U\subset\Aut(X)$ is contained in a dJ-like subgroup that has the same general orbits as the ones of $U$.
-Let us describe briefly the construction of a dJ-like subgroup, starting with a nested unipotent subgroup~$U$ of $\Aut(X)$.
-We find a $U$-invariant $h\in\K[X]^U$ and certain algebraically independent elements of the localization $x_1,\ldots,x_k\in\K[X]_h$ that generate $\K[X]_h$ over $\K[X]_h^U$.
-Then